 Children signposted to the Semi-Formal curriculum again have plenty of opportunities to learn through play but will also be introduced to Literacy and Numeracy sessions.
 Learning is organised into themed topics.

-Any child who follows the Formal Curriculum will access the Full National Curriculum with a personalised approach to their learning.
+Any child who follows the Formal Curriculum will access a curriculum based on the Full National Curriculum with a personalised approach to their learning.

 Play Progression also forms an important pathway in measuring progress.